danbev/learning-wasi/notes/component-model.md

 ```
 We still imports and exports in the component, but these functions use types
 defined in an Interface Definition Language (IDL) called WebAssembly Interface
 Types (WIT) which describe the interfaces.

-The WebAssembly Core Modules are
-still the same core modules as we had without the component module, so the
+The WebAssembly Core Modules are still the same core modules as we had without
-sources for these core modules could have been written in any language that can
+the component module, so the sources for these core modules could have been
-compile to wasm.
+written in any language that can compile to wasm.
+The difference is that they
+will contains a custom section which we will see later in this document.

 The following is a simple example of a
 [wit](../wit-bindgen-example/wit/component.wit):
 ```